Air India Express Baggage Policy 2026: Complete Xpress Fares Guide

 What Changed After the AIX Connect Merger?

 The AIX Connect-Air India Express merger completed on October 1, 2024, creating a unified low-cost carrier with 90+ aircraft and 50+ destinations (Air India Group, 2024).
 The combined entity scrapped legacy AirAsia India branding entirely, consolidating fleet operations across Boeing 737 and Airbus A320 aircraft.
-Single-PNR connections now cover Gulf and Southeast Asia routes seamlessly.
+Single-PNR connections now cover Gulf and Southeast Asia routes.

 Before the merger, AIX Connect (formerly AirAsia India) ran 28 aircraft primarily on domestic routes.
 Air India Express operated 60+ Boeing 737s on Gulf services.
 Today’s combined network reaches roughly 50 destinations across India, the UAE, Saudi Arabia, Qatar, Kuwait, Oman, Bahrain, Singapore, Thailand, Malaysia, and Hong Kong.